International Institute of Tropical Agriculture

 tel.
 229 35 05 53/35 01 88 fax 229 35 05 56

 The locust plague of 1986-89, the first in many years, was the cause of serious concern and substantial donor activity.
-While 25.9 million hectares were sprayed with chemical pesticides (Schulten 1990, in Showler 1995) dissatisfaction with the heavy and continuing use of chemical pesticides was growing.
-A consortium of donors (including the governments of Canada, Switzerland, The Netherlands, Great Britain and initially also the United States), agreed to finance LUBILOSA (Lutte Biologique contre les Locusts et Sauteriaux), a research program initiated in 1989.
-The project is implemented by a network of collaborators from CABI Biosciences, formerly IIBC (International Institute of Biological Control), IITA (International Institute of Tropical Agriculture), CILSS (Comité Permanent Interetats de Lutte Contre la Secheresse au Sahel) and GTZ (Deutsche Gesellschaft für Technische Zusammenarbeit).
+While 25.9 million hectares were sprayed with chemical pesticides at a cost of $275 million (US Congress 1990), dissatisfaction with the heavy and continuing use of chemical pesticides was growing (Louis Berger and Associates, 1991).
+A consortium of donors (including the governments of Canada, Switzerland, The Netherlands, Great Britain and initially also the United States), agreed to finance LUBILOSA (Lutte Biologique contre les Locustes et les Sauteriaux), a research program initiated in 1989.
+A network of collaborators from CABI Biosciences (formerly IIBC: International Institute of Biological Control), IITA (International Institute of Tropical Agriculture), CILLS (Comité Permanent Interetats de Lutte Contre la Secheresse) and GTZ (Deutsche Gesellschaft für Technische Zusammenarbeit) is implementing the program.

-In the initial phase a biopesticide was developed based on the spores of a fungus, Metarhizium flavoviride, a natural pathogen of locusts.
-A production unit was set up to provide spores in sufficient quantities (Jenkins 1994), and an oil-based formulation was developed.
-In the second phase of the project (1993-1995) field trials were carried out on different locust species in several African countries (Lomer 1997) and production was scaled up (Cherry et al. 1999).
-The results are promising, with mortality rates of 80% or higher, although this mortality is only reached after one to two weeks.
-The product is easy to store and to apply.
-The biopesticide turned out to be a technically powerful technology, but its economic viability is still uncertain.
+In the initial phase a biopesticide was developed based on the spores of a fungus, Metarhizium anisopliae var. acridum, a natural pathogen of locusts, virulent but highly specific.
+A pilot plant was developed for the production of large quantities of spores (Jenkins et al., 1996), and an oil-based application formulation was developed.
+In the second phase of the project (1993-1995) field trials were carried out on different locusts species in several African countries (Lomer, 1997), including those of the humid tropics of Benin (Douro-Kpindou et al. 1993) as well as the Sahelian species in Niger (Kooyman et al. 1997) and Mali (Shah et al. 1998).
+The results are promising, with mortality rates of 80% or higher, although this mortality is only reached after one to two weeks, and the product is easy to store and to apply.
+The developed biopesticide is technically clearly a powerful technology, but its economic viability has not yet been demonstrated.

 go to next section of this publication